 Drive encrypting software makes it impossible for any unauthorized entity to access your encrypted data without the appropriate password.

-Why You Need Hard Drive Encryption?
+Why do you need Hard Drive Encryption?

 - When you have encrypted the whole drive, then you don’t need to worry about any file or folder that is confidential and left unencrypted, or you might forget some data to be encrypted, etc. The Whole internal or portable hard drive encryption mechanism ensures complete drive protection with just a password or encryption key.